You are in an MDL. But you do not understand what it is.

-A "class action" lawsuit is one in which a group of people have been injured by the same parties under similar facts.
+We call an MDL a “sort of” class action.
+Because that is what an MDL lawsuit is.
+A classic “class action” lawsuit is one in which the same parties have injured a group of people under similar facts.
 Sometimes, many people have been injured or killed by negligence that has common threads regarding how the injuries occurred, but the victims have very different types of injuries.

 - Answers to your questions about the MDL process and how it impacts your case

 These are the eight MDLs our lawyers are most focused on in 2023.